labjacquemont/MIND-GENESPARALLELCNV/README.md

 ![alt text](images/InstallRepo.png)

+Before running the pipeline, one need to assure to compute the pfb file required by PennCNV.
+To do so, the user should shuffle a list of at leat 300 samples from the project cohort and compute the population B allele frequency using the provided PennCNV plugins.

+#PFB CREATING PROCESS

+#SAMPLES QUALITY INSPECTION
+The samples quality inspection is require for the HMM training step.
+As we recommend users to compute their cohort specific HMM uppon their cohort best qualified samples, once the quality summary data is generated for each sample, the bast samples must be selected according the following parametters:

+BAF_SD: B Allele Frequency standard deviation

+LRR_SD: Log R Ration  standard deviation

+WF: Wave Factor

+Call Rate: Samples Array Genotyping Call Rate

+To compute the summary quality data of the cohort, the user must provide to the pipeline the list of all individuals , and follow the pipeline how to in the readme.md file.
+Also, this step of the pipeline can be exectuted in parallel tasks.

+Here is an example of the command line on 10 subjects:

 After formatting the raw inpute signal file, one might need run the compute summary quality script, which will generate log quality file for each individual.